-800μg misoprostol and mucosal and systemic immune activation or the cervicovaginal microbiome
+Neither vaginal nor buccal administration of 800 μg misoprostol alters mucosal and systemic immune activation or the cervicovaginal microbiome: a pilot study

 - Staff Publication